vishalwy/twine-loader/README.md

  {
      test: /strings\.txt$/,
      loader: 'twine-loader',
-     query: {languages: ['en', 'de']}
+     query: {languages: ['en'], delayLoad: false}
  }
 ```
 With the configuration given above, you can ask Webpack to load any file with name strings.txt using twine-loader.
 In the configuration, you can specify the languages you want to generate the translations for.
-Please note that you will need to include ‘en’ as one language you want to generate.
-If you don’t, twine-loader will add it for you.
+Please note that 'en' will alwyas be selected as one of the languages to generate, no matter whether you include it or not.
+Also, set delayLoad to true, to load the language files at run time using 'require'.

 ## Dependency